 The Skistar Trysil is one of the largest alpine ski resorts in the world.
 At the Trysil, you get 78 kilometres of skiing over 68 slopes with 32 lifts in operation over winter.
 The skiing areas are divided into four.
 With woods, snow parks and mountains, the Trysil has many activities that cater to beginners and expert skiers.

 Children are not left out at this resort.
-The Trysil has something awesome in store – a famous snowman named Valle.
-Valle is a kid-friendly snowman and keeps the younger children occupied with games, contests and other fun activities.
+The Trysil has something awesome in storeโa famous snowman named Valle.
+Valle is a kid-friendly snowman who keeps the younger children occupied with games, contests, and other fun activities.

-Also, there are great ski schools available for children who would love to learn how to ski.
-The Trysil also offers child care services, so it is a perfect location for your European ski holiday, for the skiers and non-skiers in your family!
+There are also great ski schools available for children who would love to learn how to ski.
+Trysil also offers childcare services, so it is a perfect location for your European ski holiday for both skiers and non-skiers in your family!

-The season typically lasts from mid-December through to early April.
+The season typically lasts from December through to early April.

 Where to stay: Try Radisson Blu Mountain Resort & Residences offering family apartments with a resort setting